asmaafawzy/NUnit-DataDriven-tests-from-Excel-files/README.md

 ```

   2) After getting the path, we need to be able to read the file and get the data from it.
-     we have to open a connection through `OleDb: which is an API designed by Microsoft, allows accessing data from a variety of sources      in a uniform manner`.
+      We have to open a connection through `OleDb: which is an API designed by Microsoft, allows accessing data from a variety of             sources in a uniform manner`.
-     Now we opened the connection and will start reading the file row by row then add each row in our list.
+      Now we open the connection and will start reading the file row by row then add each row to our list.

 ```c#
      string connectionStr = string.Format("Provider=Microsoft.ACE.OLEDB.12.0;Data Source={0};Extended Properties=\"Excel 12.0  Xml;HDR=YES\";", xslLocation);